Alaska: Kenai Peninsula

 Check out more information on the Group Travel Program.

-Three optional excursions are available during this Adventure: Byron Glacier Walk and 26-Glacier Cruise in Prince William Sound (Kenai Peninsula Day 1 – for travelers who opt to arrive in Anchorage a day early), Coastal Brown Bear Viewing and Flightseeing Excursion (Kenai Peninsula Day 4), and Mary Shields’ Alaskan Tails of the Trail Sled Dog Home Visit (Arctic Extension Day 2).
+Two optional excursions are available during this Adventure: the Byron Glacier Walk and 26-Glacier Cruise in Prince William Sound (Kenai Peninsula Day 1 – for travelers who opt to arrive in Anchorage a day early), and the Coastal Brown Bear Viewing and Flightseeing Excursion (Kenai Peninsula Day 4).
 More information will be provided in the Adventure Advice flyer you receive upon registration.

 How is airfare arranged?